Member Login

 It may seem a protracted process to change Rotary policy when the COL only meets every three years, but such is the democratic system in our very large and worldwide organisation.
 There are, however, other ways of advancing some proposals e.g. by way of “Memorial to the RI Board” and this can be done at any time.
 Advice on any of these matters can be obtained from the District’s COL representative.

-Proposals for the next COL have closed, but before the April 2016 meeting, clubs will be asked for their opinions on the proposed legislation.
+Proposals for the next COL happen every 3 years, and clubs are asked for their opinions on the proposed legislation.
 One consequence that usually results from COL decisions is the need to amend Club Constitutions.
-It is important for clubs to be aware of these changes, and, for their own protection, to keep their constitutions up to date.
-Bob Wallis, solicitor and member of the Rotary Club of Taradale, is currently helping clubs bring their constitutions into line with the 2013 Council decisions. bobwallis@xtra.co.nz
+It is important for clubs to be aware of these changes, and, for their own protection, to keep their constitutions up to date.to bring them into line.

-The closing date for proposals for the 2019 COL will be 31 December 2018.
+The closing date for proposals for the COL will be 31 December of the year before.
 It is important to note that a club’s proposed legislation needs district support and endorsement, and the best time and place to get this approval, is at our district conference.

 The District Legislation & Resolutions Advisory Group is convened as and when required, to assist the district or clubs in regard to constitutional issues and on matters relating to compliance with the Charities Commission.
 The Group comprises the District Legal Advisor, the District Treasurer and the COL Representative; it may co-opt other members as necessary.